HOW MY FAMILY AND I EXPERIENCED JEHOVAH RAPHA

-Slowly, inch by inch, I’m still learning to confront in love, to be a helpmate rather than just a pleaser, to face every situation, to talk to my husband and with my children and grandchildren.
+Slowly, inch by inch, I’m still learning to confront in love, to be a helpmate rather than just a pleaser, [learned from another book: Pleasers] to face every situation, to talk to my husband and with my children and grandchildren.
 I’ve learned God created us (and instituted marriage), not to make us happy (only God can do that), but to make us holy.
 Healing is a life-long journey; life should be a healing journey leading to absolute wholeness.

 James Stuart Bell and Jeanette Gardner Littleton, His Forever: Stories of Real People Finding Jesus (Avon Massachusetts: Adams Media, 2006) pg.
 175.